Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated July 2017

 Ilan Reich blacked out when flying IFR in hazy conditions in New York on June 30, 2005.
 When he woke up, he'd lost some altitude and gained airspeed to the point that he was 4 knots over the Vne of 200 knots.
 He was able to recover back to a normal attitude and airspeed.
 However, concerned that he might black out again and that the airframe might have sustained some damage during the excursion above Vne, Reich pulled the parachute.
 Reich had to do some ad hoc maneuvering to try to steer the plane away from some fuel tanks and then suffered a very hard landing in a small river.
 The impact cracked and compressed a vertebra in his back.
 The doors wouldn't open, and he had a difficult time smashing the windows open with the safety hammer and getting out.
 The plane sank after about four minutes (now we know).
 Did the parachute save Reich's life?
 He was a good pilot.
 He didn't black out again.
 He was minutes from a long runway with an ILS to which he was already being vectored.
 Planes don't generally break up in midair after exceeding Vne by 4 knots; for comparison the Vne on the Piper Malibu/Mirage is 198 knots and the FAA's structual analysis found that the airframe wouldn't start to come apart until you were going over 600 knots (smooth air).
 Had Reich been in a Cessna, he presumably would have landed, sat on the ground shaking for awhile, then gone to see a neurologist to figure out why the blackout occurred.

 On August 9, 2004, Jeff Ippoliti had his SR22 washed and some avionics maintenance performed.
-On August 10, 2004, Ippoliti departed into low IMC and began getting erratic readings from his pitot-static instruments.
+On August 10, 2004, Ippoliti departed into low IMC and began getting erratic readings from his pitot-static instruments (see above for how easily water gets into those static ports!).
 He pulled the parachute and walked away from the wreckage, which was examined by the FAA:

 "Examination of the static system of the airplane revealed approximately 1 teaspoon of water was found between the static port openings and the alternate static air valve; the water was retained for analysis. ...
 Prior to the wash the pitot tube and two static ports were reportedly covered with yellow vinyl tape (Patco's #150-P 2).
 Testing of the water sample retained from the static system of the airplane, revealed it contained 3.2 mg/L of fluoride, which is common in tap water."The NTSB report implies that had Ippoliti activated the alternate static source, he would have recovered normal airspeed and altimeter readings.
 Who among us can say that we would manage the emergency more successfully, however?
 So let's credit the parachute with at least this one life.